quicwg/wg-materials/interim-17-10/minutes.md

 bishop: we think so, but will talk about it.

-bishop: api for streams would probably allow shutdown of read, write, or both, like file descriptotrs
+bishop: api for streams would probably allow shutdown of read, write, or both, like file descriptors

 bishop: when is closed not "closed"?